Justices, Candidates, and Military Technology

 illegal immigration, not enough civic education,

 wokeness, that's going to increase.
+It's going to increase.

-It will cause a backlash, but that backlash will not be reified unless they get somebody with with Churchillian or Margaret Thatcher skills.
+It will cause a backlash, but that backlash will not be reified unless they get somebody with Churchillian or Margaret Thatcher skills.

-Maybe a young person.
+And we'll see, maybe a young person.

 Boris Johnson did a lot of damage because he was very bright.
+He was charismatic.

 And he could have, if he had self-discipline and had been careful, he could have, if he had been a serious person with the discipline, he could have

-given Britain six or seven years of good conservative leadership, but he failed in that task.
+given Britain six or seven years of good conservative leadership.
+But he failed in that task.

-we've mentioned before, I have anyway, that Amazon Prime Show, Clarkson's Farm, it's quite funny, but also quite unsettling.
+We've mentioned before, I have anyway, that Amazon prime show, Clarkson's Farm, it's quite funny, but also quite unsettling.

-If you look at, now Clarkson is, guy's got a ton of money, and this farm is a very expensive lark,
+If you look at, now Clarkson is guy's got a ton of money, and this farm is a very expensive lark,

-And it's that way under many years of conservative, quote, again, I put it quote unquote, conservative leadership.
+but the regulatory state that rules Britain is just shocking.
+And it's that way under many years of conservative, quote, again, I put a quote unquote, conservative leadership.

 I just can't imagine how.

-the old Democratic Party didn't have that class, I mean, a hatred, because we were never,
+It's a good point because the old Democratic Party didn't have that class, I mean, the hatred because we were never,

 the big difference that saved us, we were a plutocratic, not a class-bound society.